Skip Navigation

 • As part of the cooking process.

-4. Preventing cross contact and cross contamination
+4. Preventing cross contact and cross-contamination

-• Cross contamination is the transfer of pathogens from people, surfaces or food to food.
+• Cross contamination is the transfer of pathogens from people, surfaces, or food to food.

-5. Equipment Storage: Store glasses and cups upside down on a clean, sanitized surface, and store utensils with handles up.
+6. Equipment Storage: Store glasses and cups upside down on a clean, sanitized surface, and store utensils with handles up.

 • Cleaning and Sanitizing

-• Sanitize reduces pathogens on surface.
+• Sanitizing: reduces pathogens on surface.

-• Steps to cleaning and sanitizing using a 3 compartment sink:
+• Steps to cleaning and sanitizing using a 3-compartment sink:

 • Scrape, Wash, Rinse, Sanitize, Air dry